metabeta -- A fast neural model for Bayesian mixed-effects regression: Introduction

 \section{Introduction}

 Much of the data we work with has a hierarchical structure that naturally clusters into subgroups.
 When predicting the efficacy of a drug, for example, there may be subpopulation-specific effects in addition to effects on the population as a whole.
 When building a movie recommendation system, some films may be universally popular, yet individual preferences still matter.
 When looking at plant growth, the same fertilizer may perform well in one field but poorly in another due to local conditions.
 These challenges can be addressed using mixed-effects models, which provide a principled framework for capturing both overall trends (fixed effects) and group-specific deviations (random effects).
-Mixed-effects models have been widely adopted across disciplines -- including ecology, psychology, and education -- and are by now considered a standard approach for analyzing hierarchical data \citep{Gelman.2007, Harrison.2018, Gordon.2019, Yu.2022}.
+Mixed-effects models have been widely adopted across disciplines -- including ecology, psychology, and education -- and are by now considered the standard approach for statistical analysis of hierarchical data \citep{Gelman.2007, Harrison.2018, Gordon.2019, Yu.2022}.
 In many such applications, we would like to estimate the parameters of a mixed-effects model in a Bayesian manner, enabling the incorporation of prior knowledge and the explicit quantification of uncertainty \citep{Figueroa-Zuniga.2013, Gelman.2013}.
 However, closed-form solutions are generally unavailable even for the simplest cases, necessitating computationally expensive approximate inference methods such as Markov Chain Monte Carlo (MCMC, \citealp{Metropolis.1953}).
-From a practitioner's perspective, this is undesirable as MCMC often entails prohibitively long inference times, even for moderately sized datasets.
+From a practitioner’s perspective, this is undesirable, as MCMC typically requires significant runtime and can be brittle with regards to hyper-parameters and design choices \citep{Papaspiliopoulos.2007, Betancourt.2013, Roy.2019}.